tock/tock-www/_posts/2017-06-20-talking-tock-22.md

   * @bradjc `static_init!` cleanup in imix
   * @ppannuto fixed version issues with userland style tool uncrustify
-  * @ppanuto marked inputs and outputs for extended ASM correctly in low-level libtock functions
+  * @ppannuto marked inputs and outputs for extended ASM correctly in low-level libtock functions
   * @shaneleonard's imixv2 support with tock-bootloader
   * @brghena updated the ADC reference document to reflect the changes to ADC